 After loving the work she did at IIBA during her 1L summer, Rachael pursued every public interest opportunity she could while in law school, including externing with the National Immigrant Justice Center and spending her 2L summer in Uganda through Notre Dame’s Program on Law and Human Development.

 During Rachael’s third year, Notre Dame announced a new public interest fellowship, the Bank of America Foundation Fellowship, to be awarded to two excellent public-interest minded 3Ls, enabling them to create their own two-year public interest dream jobs at organizations of their choice.
 Rachael seized the opportunity.
-Given her commitment to serving immigrant populations, Rachael was a natural choice for the fellowship and is now working as one of Notre Dame’s inaugural BOAF Fellows.
+Given her commitment to serving immigrant populations, Rachael was a natural choice for the fellowship, was selected for it, and then was hired on as a Staff Attorney when her fellowship concluded.

-If you want to get in touch with Rachael to learn more about her work at International Institute of the Bay Area, she will be back on campus on October 3rd during Notre Dame’s Public Interest Month to discuss her work!
-I am also happy to put you directly in touch with her if you send me an email at firstname.lastname@example.org.
+If you want to get in touch with Rachael to learn more about her work at International Institute of the Bay Area, I am happy to put you directly in touch with her if you send me an email at firstname.lastname@example.org.

 Are you interested in pursuing a public interest career?
 Almost none of these opportunities come about through OCI but there are a wide variety of public interest jobs out there and many NDLS alumni are employed as public interest lawyers.
 Check out the public interest section of the CDO website, psjd.org, and contact me.